Limerick City of Culture

 »The historic houses of Ireland offer guests the chance to sample the rich heritage of the countryside.

 »This autumn, find an event to suit you, whether it's a day at the races or a film festival.

 »Great value quality breaks await you in Ireland so find the one just right for you.

 »Start your search for the perfect Irish break now.
 What's stopping you?

 Make 2014 the year that you learn to surf - get started by choosing from one of the many surf schools in Ireland.

-There’s nowhere hotter than Ireland when it comes to surfing.
+There’s nowhere more exciting than Ireland when it comes to surfing.
 Blessed with a rugged and beautiful coastline, we have a fantastic variety of beach, reef and break points to choose from.
 Little wonder serious international surfers make a beeline for Irish shores.